-We are developing monoclonal microbials, a potential new modality of oral biologic medicines.
-Monoclonal microbials are orally-delivered pharmaceutical compositions of naturally-occurring, specific single strains of microbes.
-Our monoclonal microbials engage immune cells in the small intestine and drive changes in systemic biology without systemic exposure and without colonizing the gut in preclinical models.
-We and our collaborators have observed in preclinical studies that specific monoclonal microbials can downregulate or upregulate immune responses throughout the body by acting on the gut-body network with naturally-evolved pharmacology.
-We believe that monoclonal microbials exert their effects through interactions with immune cells in the small intestine.
-Based on our preclinical studies, we believe that our product candidates could improve the treatment of many diseases.
+Our first product candidates are monoclonal microbials: orally delivered pharmaceutical compositions derived from naturally occurring, specific single strains of microbes.
+Monoclonal microbials engage immune cells in the small intestine and drive changes in systemic biology without systemic exposure and without colonizing the gut.
+We have observed in preclinical studies that specific monoclonal microbials can downregulate or upregulate immune responses throughout the body by acting on SINTAX.